 | GPIO 39 (VN) | ADC1_CH3 | Sensor VN, high-precision ADC |

-Note: On many ESP32 dev boards (like the ESP32-DevKitC), GPIO 37 and 38 are not broken out to pins and are used internally.
+Note: on many ESP32 dev boards (like the ESP32-DevKitC), GPIO 37 and 38 are not broken out to pins and are used internally.

 There are several engineering reasons for this design decision:

-A. Silicon Area Optimization
+A. Silicon area optimization

 Output drivers require additional transistors (typically a push-pull pair).
 By omitting these on six pins, Espressif saved valuable silicon real estate, reducing chip cost and power consumption.

-B. Dedicated Analog Inputs
+B. Dedicated analog inputs

 These pins are connected to ADC1 (Analog-to-Digital Converter 1).
 ADC1 is special because it works even when WiFi is active (unlike ADC2).
 Having dedicated input-only pins ensures: